KygoSkyrus/skypress/client/src/Notes.md

 # to d0-
 - add tile tag for class name in elements and for suggested proeprty values etc
+- its letting add classname which starts with number an dthen have letters (eg. 325432jdfjdfsj)
+- in edit add all the attributes feature

 - have to check responsiveness
 - add hover effects ,,like on elemeng structure ..on hover make them move slightly to right,,or on the buttons add border or zzoom in effect something